LibraryOfCongress/citizen-dj/guide.md

 This guide is built on top of the Library’s [Understanding Copyright guide](https://www.loc.gov/legal/understanding-copyright/), with a special focus on AV materials and music production.
 It is recommended that you read the Library’s [guide](https://www.loc.gov/legal/understanding-copyright/) as an introduction to copyright.

+## Copyright status of audio on Citizen DJ

+Note that **all the audio that you find on the Citizen DJ website is free to use from a copyright perspective**.
+And all audio found on this website should contain a statement of how you can use it and why it is free to use.
+This guide talks generally about audio material that you may find outside of Citizen DJ, on main the Library of Congress website, and beyond.
+Additionally, the [ethics of digital sampling](#ethical-considerations) is relevant to all audio material include those found on Citizen DJ.

 ## Copyright checklist

 In order to use a sound recording for free without permission, you need to look at the copyright of (1) **the sound recording** itself, and (2) **underlying compositions** or texts, such as song composition and lyrics.